 Most insurance providers will have a tool that allows you to search for pediatricians in your network.
 You can also check if they have privileges at your local children’s hospital or preferred hospital location.

 When your child is sick, taking them in to see their clinician can feel like an uphill climb.
-That’s where telemedicine and electronic health records can help.
+That’s where telehealth can help.
 Some common check-ups can be done virtually, and quick digital messages help you decide when it’s time to come in.
 Ask potential pediatricians how they use telemedicine and technology to make care easier and more convenient.

 Even if everything looks good on paper, a good relationship with your pediatrician is more than the sum of its parts.
 Look for the wave of these green flags.